nickfallon/textureSplat/README.md

 ThreeJS texture splatting class with diffuse, normal and displacement maps.

-ThreeJS doesn't have built in texture splatting, and existing examples don't seem to support normals, displacement or arbitrary adjascent placement of textures.

 The SplatterManager class creates a new standard material with texture splatting.
 The shader is modified using onBeforeCompile to create the splats in one shader.